bitovi/academy/src/react-native/17-offline-support/offline-support.md

 ### Verify 1

-TODO
+TODO: We need tests for this exercise.

 ### Exercise 1

-- Use NetInfo to determine the connection state
+- Get the current connection state with the `useNetInfo()` Hook.

-- Display message on Settings when offline
+- Display the connect state in thte Settings view.

 ### Solution 1